 - AED 500 – for failing to issue an official printed warehouse keeper certificate

 PKF UAE As Your VAT Consultants

 Businesses in the UAE need to imbibe the new VAT regulations and establish for themselves a tailor-made VAT-oriented business system.
 As VAT implementation is gathering momentum, companies will need to rethink internal manpower as well as external partnerships including business partners, tax advisors and accountants.
-PKF UAE is one such leading firm that provides professional financial advisory and VAT services to public and private businesses spanning multiple industries.
+PKF is one such leading firm that provides professional financial advisory and VAT services in UAE.

 - Advising on managing the VAT transaction process – Our expert advice will help your business manage VAT transactions effectively without any room for errors

 - Advising on required accounting systems under VAT – with VAT implementation the accounting systems of businesses will need to be changed.
 Our global level expertise in VAT accounting systems help businesses to achieve a well-structured accounting system that complies with the VAT requirements

 - Invoicing under VAT – we help you to create and manage invoices in accordance with the VAT system